 Solute transfer across semipermeable membranes by pressure induced water flow (convection, “solute drag”)=>

-In summary, HF is based on convective transport to remove solutes from the blood of uremic patients.
-This process requires large amounts of sterile infusion fluid to compensate for the fluid loss from the patient.
+In summary, HF is based on convective transport to remove solutes from the blood of patients with renal failure.
+This process requires large amounts of sterile infusion fluid to compensate for fluid loss from the patient.
 HF is characterized by increased solute removal capabilities for higher MW solutes, but is less efficient for small MW solutes when compared to HD.
-This difference can be compensated by increased exchange volumes.
-HF has not been widely used in the routine treatment of end-stage renal disease and is generally used in the intensive care setting, in patients with acute renal failure.
+This difference can be compensated by increasing exchange volumes.
+At present, HF is not widely employed in the routine treatment of end-stage renal disease and is generally used in the intensive care setting, in patients with acute renal failure.
 However, the feasibility of short daily HF as an alternative to intermittent HD is under investigation7 and could potentially lead to its increased use as a home-based renal replacement therapy moving forward.

 - Huang Z, Letteri JJ, Ronco C, Gao D, Clark WR.
 CHAPTER 249 – Predilution and Postdilution Reinfusion Techniques.
 In: Ronco C, Bellomo R, Kellum JABT-CCN (Second E, eds.
 Philadelphia: W.B.
 Saunders; 2009:1370-1374.

 - Ledebo I. Principles and practice of hemofiltration and hemodiafiltration.
 Artif Organs.
 1998;22(1):20-25. www.ncbi.nlm.nih.gov/pubmed/9456222

 - Golper TA, Fissell R, Fissell WH, Hartle PM, Sanders ML, Schulman G. Hemodialysis: core curriculum 2014.
 Am J kidney Dis Off J Natl Kidney Found.
 2014;63(1):153-163. www.ncbi.nlm.nih.gov/pubmed/24268927